 The garden is planted with around 1500 species, brought here from as far afield as Africa, South America, China and Australia

 The pride of the Val Rahmeh garden is the magnificent sophora toromiro tree, a flowering tree endemic to Easter Island, where it is now extinct, while other natural marvels include banana, kiwi and papaya trees, 400-year-old olive trees, passion flowers, bamboo and ginger plants.

-At the centre of the garden is a carefully designed pond, which provides a home for aquatic plants such as water lillies, lotus and papyrus.
+At the center of the garden is a carefully designed pond, which provides a home for aquatic plants such as water lilies, lotus and papyrus.

 Just a short distance from the marina in Menton, the Val Rahmeh Exotic Garden in Menton is an ideal excursion to enjoy during your private charter yacht vacation in the South of France.
 You can view and compare the complete market of luxury French Riviera charter yachts.

 Show Phone Number04 93 35 86 72